-Lifehack once posted an article called The First Thing Successful People Do Every Day, which did indeed reveal a number of things successful people do the first thing in the morning.
+Lifehack once posted an article called The First Thing Successful People Do Every Day, which did indeed reveal a number of routines successful people do first thing in the morning.
 The list of successful people included Starbucks’ CEO, Apple’s CEO, Benjamin Franklin, and Mark Twain—arguably all very productive people.
 On a personal note, the first thing I usually do in the morning is open my eyes and hit the snooze button, but that probably explains why I’m not very successful.
 But let’s get on with the story.
 To sum up the blog post, the famous people mentioned did the following every morning: checked email, did something good, did something difficult, learned something, and planned.

 I’m all about streamlining and simplifying, so I believe we can further reduce everything on the list to: follow a daily routine.
 Right?
 Everyone mentioned in the article seemed to have created their own daily habits, ones that they liked doing or were challenged by or wanted to get out of the way.
 And it seems like these successful people were all being or attempting to be productive in one way or another.
 However, one person didn’t have an extremely productive routine as he liked to greet people at work, but it was, in his estimation, “good for team building”.
 Thus and therefore, are you still with me, after streamlining the entire article we can come to a very enlightening conclusion: Successful people follow a productive routine in the morning.
 Aha!

 Routine will help you live the dream